kevin671/cot-vs-loop/README.md

-# To CoT or To Loop?
+# To CoT or to Loop?

 This repository provides the official implementation of the experiments in [To CoT or to Loop?
 A Formal Comparison Between Chain-of-Thought and Looped Transformers](https://arxiv.org/abs/2410.01405).